Desert monitor: Subspecies

+Nota bene: Böhme et al. 2023 argues that all three subspecies should be elevated to full species status due to their parapatric distribution and genetic distance.

 Varanus griseus griseus

-The V. g. griseus subspecies (grey monitor) has five to eight narrow grey bands on its back, as well as 19-28 bands on its tail.
+V. g. griseus (grey monitor) has five to eight narrow grey bands on its back, as well as 19-28 bands on its tail.
 Its tail is more rounded that those of the other subspecies, and the final size of the adult depends on which habitat they are living.
-Their coloration can be from simple grey (in desert-like ecosystems) to brilliantly colored (in areas with large amounts of plant growth).
+Their coloration can be from simple grey (in desert-like ecosystems) to bright orange (in areas with large amounts of plant growth).
 Their most common prey is lizards and snakes, but can also include ground-nesting birds and other small mammals.

+It can be found in north Africa (from Morocco and Mauritania east to Egypt and Sudan), the Arabian Peninsula (although appearing to be absent from Bahrain), southeastern Turkey, Syria, Israel, Palestine, Lebanon, Jordan and Iraq.

 Varanus griseus caspius

-The V. g. caspius subspecies (Caspian monitor) has five to eight bands on its back, 13-19 bands on its tail, a plain tail tip, and about 143 rows of scales in the middle section of its body.
-It has the largest body of the three subspecies, and is considered to be in danger of becoming extinct.
+V. g. caspius (Caspian monitor) has five to eight bands on its back, 13-19 bands on its tail, a plain tail tip, and about 143 rows of scales in the middle section of its body.
+The Caspian monitor is found from the eastern shore of the Caspian Sea and east to the Central Asian plateaus, as well as islets of the Aral Sea.
+They can be found at elevations up to 800 meters in the Kopet Dag Mountains, northern Iran, western and southern Afghanistan and as far as south as western Pakistan.
+It is best-known from the secretions of Turkmenistan, Kazakhstan, Uzbekistan, Kyrgyzstan and Tajikistan.

-They are found in mainly sandy or clay environments, although sporadically in sparsely woodland areas.
-Their diets include tortoises and their eggs, small mammals, and adult cobras and vipers.
+They are found in barren areas of mainly sand and/or clay soils, and occasionally in wooded areas.
+Their diets include numerous invertebrates, small lizards and birds, bird eggs, young turtles and tortoises (and their eggs), rodents, and even cobras and vipers.
 They are strong diggers and can easily build burrows that are several feet long.

 Varanus griseus koniecznyi

-The V. g. koniecznyi subspecies (Indian desert monitor) has three to five bands on its back, 13-19 bands on its tail, a plain tail tip, 108-139 rows of scales on its midsection, and a broader and flatter head when compared to the other subspecies.
-It is mainly found in Pakistan and India, and has the smallest body of the three subspecies.
+V. g. koniecznyi (Indian desert monitor) has three to five bands on its back, 13-19 bands on its tail, a plain tail tip, 108-139 rows of scales on its midsection, and a broader and flatter head when compared to the other subspecies.
+This subspecies has the smallest body of the three.
+It is mainly found in Pakistan and west-central India, including the states of Gujarat, Rajasthan, Madhya Pradesh and Maharashtra, and probably others.

-They have been reported to possibly not go through the normal hibernation period over the winter, but are still inactive and do not feed between December and March.
-Their normal diets consist mainly of invertebrates, but can also branch out to other lizards and small mammals.